CCV/ccvonlinepayments-magento2/README.md

 # 1. About this plugin

-Official CCV Payment Services plugin for Magento 2.
+Official CCV Online Payments plugin for Magento 2.

 # 2. Technical information